 BMR downhole geophysics was used to provide drainable porosity data to generate a block model across the salar area, applying ordinary kriging to the composited drainable porosity data.
-The BMR data was compared with laboratory test results for physical properties, and provides a more data intensive, but conservative data source.
+The BMR data was compared with laboratory test results for physical properties and provides a higher resolution albeit more conservative data source.

-The distribution of lithium was estimated from point sampling data from surface to 400 m.
-Samples were nominally spaced at 20 m intervals, but actual sampling depended on conditions of the holes and samples have an average spacing of 28 m (based on total drilling and the number of primary samples).
+The distribution of lithium was estimated from point sampling data from surface to maximum drilling depth (417 m at K19).
+Samples were nominally spaced at 20 m intervals, but actual sampling depended on conditions of the holes and samples have an average vertical spacing of 23 m between samples (based on total drilling and the number of primary samples).

-The assay data contained several sites where multiple samples were taken (installed piezometers with fixed screen intervals, in addition to packer sampling) and these were averaged, and the mean used within the resource calculations.
+The assay data contained several sites where multiple samples were taken in different ways (installed piezometers with fixed screen intervals, in addition to packer sampling) and these were averaged, and the mean used within the resource calculations.
 There was also a high degree of duplication undertaken with sample analyses.
 This occurred following realisation of systematic differences in the results between the primary and secondary check laboratories.
 The duplicate results for each individual sample taken were also averaged with primary laboratory results, for consistency in the results utilised for estimation.

-The block model was constructed with 200 by 200 blocks, with 10 m vertical extent (Figure 9 and Figure 10).
-The resource estimate was undertaken using Leapfrog software, with variograms developed for the porosity point samples and the lithium concentrations.
+The block model was constructed with 200 m by 200 m blocks, with 10 m vertical extent (Figure 12 and Figure 13).
+The resource estimate was undertaken using Leapfrog software, with variograms developed for the porosity point samples (from the BMR data) and the lithium concentrations.
 Estimation was undertaken using ordinary kriging for the much higher number of BMR porosity samples and Inverse Distance Squared estimation for brine samples, which are much more limited.
-The resource results were rerun under a kriging estimation and a nearest neighbour estimate for lithium concentration and the differences for individual units were approximately 2.5 %, with the largest difference with the Nearest Neighbour estimation, which had an estimate of +6.4%.

-The porosity data was estimated in two passes for the Measured and Indicated resources within a 2.5 km radius and three 3 passes for the model including Inferred material up to 5 km from drill holes, with an expansion of the search ellipse in each pass.
+The drainable porosity data was estimated in two passes for the Measured and Indicated resources within a 2.5 km radius and three 3 passes for the model including Inferred material up to 5 km from drill holes, with an expansion of the search ellipse in each pass.
 Estimation was conducted with Ordinary Kriging for the first two passes and utilised Nearest Neighbour estimation for the third pass.

-The area classified as Measured was not directly related to the passes, though the area classified as Measured is within Passes 1 and 2, restricted to within a 2.5 km radius from drill holes, in keeping with the suggestion of Houston et. al., (2011).
+The area classified as Measured was not directly related to the passes, though the area classified as Measured is within Passes 1 and 2, restricted to within a 2.5 km radius from drill holes, in keeping with the suggestion of Houston et. al., $(2011)^4$.
 For estimation of the lithium concentration the Inverse Distance Squared method was used, with two passes with expanded search radii for the Measured resources estimated in the 2.5 km radius and a third pass for the area which has been classified as Inferred.
 The product of porosity and lithium concentration estimation was calculated by Leapfrog and displayed in the Edge statistics module.

-Indicated resources have been included in the resource estimate (Figure 7) to the south of the basaltic volcanic shield and have been upgraded from Inferred classification in the 2018 maiden resource estimate (also with a radius of 2.5km), reflecting the increased knowledge and the consistence of stratigraphy seen across the Kachi basin salt lake area.
+Indicated resources have been included in the resource estimate (Figure 11) to the south of the basaltic volcanic shield.
+These have now been continued beneath the volcano, as the TEM survey has confirmed that this is the case.